Bug-O-Nay-Ge-Shig School: History

 The school first opened in 1975.
 A new facility opened around 1985.
 It was built as a bus barn and school for automobile mechanics, and it got the name "pole barn".
 This facility served as the high school, while K-8 classes were in a separate facility that, by November 2014, was in a better condition.

 Circa the 2000s, the school community began advocating for a new school.
 In winter 2014, due to snow, a section of the roof collapsed.
-By 2015 the editorial board of the Minneapolis Star-Tribune advocated for an urgent replacement of the school.
+By 2015, the editorial board of the Minneapolis Star-Tribune advocated for an urgent replacement of the school.
 The editorial board cited a sewer system that fails during periods of extreme cold and periods of rodents causing infestations.
 Jill Burcum, the writer of the editorials, was a finalist for the Pulitzer Prize due to these stories.

-In 2016 the United States Department of the Interior got a $12 million grant for a new school for Bug-O-Nay-Ge-Shig.
-The current $14,500,000 44000 sqft facility opened in 2018.
+In 2016, the United States Department of the Interior got a $12 million grant for a new school for Bug-O-Nay-Ge-Shig.
+The current 44000 sqft facility, which cost $14.5 million, opened in 2018.